idaholab/moose/framework/doc/content/automatic_differentiation/index.md

-`NumberArray` class template which accepts `std::size_t N` and `typename T` template arguments where `N` denotes the length of an underlying C-array that holds the `NumberArray` data and `T` is the floating-point type held by the C-array.
-As for `DualNumber`, MetaPhysicL provides arithmetic, unary, and binary function overloads for manipulation of its container types. `NumberArray` is an ideal derivative container choice when there is dense coupling between physics variables; this is because operator and function overloads for `NumberArray` operate on the entire underlying C-array.
+`NumberArray` class template which accepts `std::size_t N` and `typename T` template arguments where `N` denotes the length of an underlying C-array that holds the `NumberArray` data and `T` is the floating-point type held by the C-array. `NumberArray` is an ideal derivative container choice when there is dense coupling between physics variables; this is because operator and function overloads for `NumberArray` operate on the entire underlying C-array.
 The second MetaPhysicL container class leveraged by